Where surf and sea meet the local charm of America's Last Hometown

 When you're done, step outside, smell the wood-burning fires crackling throughout town, listen to the waves crashing and the sea lions barking, and consider this: Unlike the seasonal monarchs, you'll probably be back again.

 All phone numbers are area code 831.
-To plan your trip, pick up AAA's California/Nevada TourBook and the Monterey Peninsula map.
+To plan your trip, pick up AAA's California/Nevada TourBook and the Monterey Peninsula map at a local AAA branch.
 You can also contact the Pacific Grove Chamber of Commerce, 373-3304 or (800) 656-6650, www.pacificgrove.org .

 Fandango, 223 17th Street, 372-3456.